 Deputy Superintendent Lance Stout is proud to be a member of the ISD team and truly enjoys coming to work every day.
 He became deputy superintendent in Independence in 2013, but brought with him a wealth of educational experience.
 Dr. Stout spent 21 years in the Liberal School District- he taught science and later became a principal, deputy superintendent and superintendent.
-In the ISD, he works closely with a variety of departments including transportation, nutrition, technology and athletics.
-He and his wife Jill have three sons and their youngest, Trey, attended William Chrisman.
-Their older two sons attend Kansas State University.
+In the ISD, he works closely with a variety of departments including transportation, nutrition services, technology and athletics.
+He and his wife Jill have three sons.
 Dr. Stout enjoys spending time with his family, camping and riding his motorcycle.
 He also appreciates working with the wonderful people in the ISD and is proud to be part of the team.

 Assistant Superintendent for Secondary Education